Civ 6 Diplomatic Victory

 - Government: Always pursue and upgrade to advanced governments.
 See below.

-- Trading: May be able to trade luxury resources, gold, great works, etc. for the AIs' DF.
+- Trading: You can sometimes trade luxury resources, gold, great works, etc. for the AIs' DF.

 Higher governments produce more DF directly and more envoys (via Influence).
-Always slot the highest level government you can.
+Always slot the highest tier government you can.

 - Tier 1: Autocracy, Classical Republic, or Oligarchy